 Departments & Organizations

 Jeffrey Wickersham is an Associate Research Scientist in Infectious Diseases.
 He is the Principal Investigator on a 5-year grant from the National Institute on Drug Abuse (Grant# K01DA038529) examining combination biomedical and behavioral approaches to HIV prevention among sex workers in Malaysia.
-Dr. Wickersham’s research is focused on the development and evaluation of biomedical and behavioral interventions to address HIV prevention and substance abuse treatment among sex workers.
-His work targets both cisgender female and trasngender women in the sex work industry in Southeast Asia.
+Dr. Wickersham’s research addresses the intersection of epidemiology, gender and women, and HIV Prevention.
+Specifically, his work is focused on the development and evaluation of biomedical and behavioral interventions to address HIV prevention and substance abuse treatment among sex workers.
+His work targets both cisgender female and transgender women in the sex work industry in Southeast Asia.
 Broadly, his work seeks to understand the effect of gender differences in substance use etiology, drug and sex risk taking behavior, and to develop interventions sensitive to gender-specific needs to improve HIV and substance dependence outcomes.
 Dr. Wickersham is also a Senior Lecturer in Medicine at the University of Malaya in Kuala Lumpur, Malaysia.

 Education & Training